What does LP stand for in music?

 What Does LP Stand For In Music Conclusion

-So what does LP stand for?
-Long Player, Long Playing or Long Play; another world for Album.
-If there are any other questions you want answered about LP albums, please ask them in the comments section below.
+If there are any other questions you want answered about LP albums, such as the difference between this and an EP, please ask them in the comments section below.
 I’ll do my best to answer.

 Related reading: How To Make An EP Album.